TaraHoleInIt/tarablessd1306/README.md

 SSD1306_FontMeasureString: Returns the number of pixels wide the given string is with the current font
 SSD1306_FontDrawChar: Draws a character with the current font with the given coordinates
 SSD1306_FontDrawString: Draws a string with the current font with the given coordinates
+SSD1306_FontDrawAnchoredString: Draws a string aligned to one of the cardinal directions, for example TextAnchor_NorthWest is 0,0
+SSD1306_FontGetAnchoredStringCoords: Used to get x and y coordinates of the given string and text anchor

+## Text anchors:
+TextAnchor_NorthEast: String is drawn from the top right of the screen
+TextAnchor_NorthWest: String is drawn from the top left of the screen
+TextAnchor_North: String is drawn at the top center of the screen
+TextAnchor_South: String is drawn at the bottom center of the screen
+TextAnchor_SouthEast: String is drawn at the bottom right of the screen
+TextAnchor_SouthWest: String is drawn at the bottom left of the screen
+TextAnchor_Center: String is drawn at the center of the screen

 ## Fonts:
 Droid sans fallback 11x12